microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 -   Module Attributes: Indicates the Module's parent.

--   Private Context: Contains data that the Module needs while it is instantiated.
+-   Context: Contains private data that the Module needs while it is instantiated.
 This is similar to a device driver's Device Context.

 -   Private Methods: Code which is internal to the Module and not